hydrusvideodeduplicator/hydrus-video-deduplicator/docs/faq.md

 On macos, this directory is likely `/Users/<yourusername>/Library/Application Support/hydrusvideodeduplicator`

-The database directory can be set with `DEDUP_DATABASE_DIR` environment variable.
+The database directory can be set with the `--dedup-database-dir` CLI option, or a `DEDUP_DATABASE_DIR` environment variable.

 ---